zampat/neteye4/monitoring/monitoring-plugins/wireless/cisco/mibs/README.md

 All files can be found on the public FTP site:
 [ftp://ftp.cisco.com/pub/mibs](ftp://ftp.cisco.com/pub/mibs)

-For your confort, we syncronized the relevant MIB files in this folder
+For your comfort, we synchronized the relevant MIB files in this folder